Basic user storage

 The home directory is intended for scripts, small application source code, and executables.
 There is not enough space in the home directory for large data files.

-Each account has 1 GB of quota in /home/user_name.
+Each account has 15 GB and 10K files of quota in /home/user_name.

 This space is backed up daily.
 One copy of each file is retained in the backup.
 Deleted files are retained for about 7 days.
 Files not associated with a valid Unity ID will be archived.

-To check how much space is available in the home directory, type quota -s.
+To check how much space is available in the home directory, type quota_display.

 Scratch directory